-I am an African Safari Specialist myself, having lived and worked in Africa for many years and with my zoological background can advise you on the best places to see a particular species of animal, or catch the best viewings of migrations, tell you when the many different breeding seasons occur, find out when hatching turtles can be seen, arrange gorilla trekking, or answer any other of the many questions I’m sure you have regarding the best time and place to go to for your perfect bespoke African Safari!
+Jules is an African Safari Specialist having lived and worked in Africa for many years and with her zoological background can advise you on the best places to see a particular species of animal, or catch the best viewings of migrations, tell you when the many different breeding seasons occur, find out when hatching turtles can be seen, arrange gorilla trekking, or answer any other of the many questions I’m sure you have regarding the best time and place to go to for your perfect bespoke African Safari!

 And after all that time in the bush, take a break and wash off the safari dust!
 There are some beautiful beach lodges, luxury spas and a hundred friendly places in Africa to enjoy the slow pace of life and unwind ….. try Mozambique, Lake Malawi or the Indian Ocean islands for starters!

 African Safaris can be tailored for just you as an individual, couple or family, you can join a group ‘mobile’ safari camping along the way or you can fly in to luxury camps and lodges deep in the wilderness areas.
 There are safaris which are mainly jeep based, those which concentrate on walking and being in the bush far from roads and light pollution, even sleeping under the stars.
 Some safaris involve boating or canoeing and some can be taken after dark, watching nocturnal wildlife on a night drive.
 If it’s a family african safari you are looking for check out some of the options on the family holidays page or get in touch as I know the best places to send you depending on the age of your children, time of year and budget.